Shipeasy

 You: "Which feature flags are still at 100% but haven't been touched in 90 days?
 Any I can retire?"

-It queries your flags, configs, and experiments and answers in the chat — listing stale flags, configs no targeting rule references, and experiments that finished but were never archived.
+It queries your flags, configs and kill switches and answers in the chat — listing flags stuck at 100% for months, configs no targeting rule references, and kill switches nobody has exercised.
 It cites what it found; you decide what to clean up.

 read · auto